ekhadley/deepgrid/README.md

 this point actually started hurting my performance.
 Probably an estimation bias going on that causes this.

 ## Simple Policy Optimization
+Policy Optimization is the basis of many more capable agents in more complex environments.
+Instead of choosing actions greedily based on a value function, we represent the policy explicitly, as a neural net which maps states to probabilities of taking each possible action.
+But to do weight updates on a policy, we need to find the gradient of performance with respect to the weights of the net.
+But how do we find what direction to step to increase performance, when it is our environment (which is rarely a differentiable function), that tells us how well we would score using some policy?
+The answer is to estimate the performance gradient through an expected value of reward over a number of episodes.
+The expected reward of a single step is
+$\large EV = P(\alpha|\tau)R(\tau, \alpha) $
+, the probability of taking the action you took, times the reward you received.
+The expected reward of a policy over an entire episode is just the sum of the expected reward on each step.
+So we can create a stronger estimate by averaging the expected reward over several episodes.